rifsxd/cutefetch-cpp/README.md

 ## Enjoy

 Thanks for reading me!
-Enjoy with cutefetch, also if you liked this little project please give me a star on this repo, that will support me and my work at GitHub :)
+Enjoy with cutefetch++, also if you liked this little project please give me a star on this repo, that will support me and my work at GitHub :)